 Dr Esdaile runs private dermatology clinics at Highgate Private Hospital on Tuesdays evenings and Saturday mornings.
 To book an appointment, please contact the Client Services team at Highgate Private Hospital on 020 8341 4142 or firstname.lastname@example.org

 Dr Ben Esdaile

-is Consultant Dermatologist at Highgate Private Hospital, specialising in general dermatology, skin cancer and mole / skin checks.
-Dr Esdaile undertook his specialist dermatological training at Oxford, where he developed a particular interest skin cancer diagnosis and surgery.
+is Consultant Dermatologist at Highgate Private Hospital, specialising in general dermatology, skin cancer and mole/skin checks.
+Dr Esdaile undertook his specialist dermatological training at Oxford, where he developed a particular interest in skin cancer diagnosis and surgery.
 He lectures nationally on this topic to students, GPs and peers.

 A private consultation with Dr Esdaile at Highgate Private Hospital costs £200 if you are self-funding your treatment.
 We accept all major health insurers, but please contact your insurance company prior to booking an appointment if you plan to use your private health insurance.

 To book an appointment: